Speech & Language Therapy

 You don’t want your child to suffer because of a communication problem.

 If you’re worried and you want some information, this website is for you.
-There are things you can usefully do, there is a way of keeping useful notes, and there are various angles on what is at stake here.
+There are things you can usefully do.
+You can take time for your child.
+You can make sure there is always a space for him or her in your life.
+You can keep a diary as an invaluable resource, helping to make it exactly clear how a child is progressing, and how the therapy is going, if the child is having therapy.
+There are various angles on what is at stake here.

 Does your child avoid conversation?